Chinese influence on Japanese culture: Language

+Wordstock

+According to the Shinsen Kokugo Jiten (新選国語辞典) Japanese dictionary, kango comprise 49.1% of the total Japanese wordstock.

 Kanji: Usage of Chinese characters in Japan

 Kanji is the term for adopted Chinese characters used in written Japanese.
 The Chinese writing system influenced spoken Japanese language first and thus "provided key vehicles for intellectual creativity".
-Its origin in Japan dates back to the Kofun period, and its introduction is believed to be between 300 and 710 AD.
+Its origin in Japan dates back to the Kofun period, and its introduction is believed to have occurred between 300 and 710 AD.

 It is believed that the Japanese writing system came under influence by the Chinese through its written language.
 In the beginning, most writing in Japan was done by immigrant clerks who wrote in Chinese.
 One individual in particular, known as Wani, helped to introduce the Chinese characters into Japan.
 Wani was a scholar that had arrived sometime during the late 4th century from one of the Korean kingdoms, Paekche (also known as Baekje).
 He supposedly brought 11 volumes of Chinese writings with him to Japan.
 Wani remained in Japan and helped to inspire groups of scribes that later became known as the Fumi-no-obito.
 Literacy was rare and was limited to immigrant groups and their families during the 5th and the 6th centuries.
 The act of writing and learning Chinese was instigated in Japan in the early 5th century.

 Within the 7th century, Japanese scholar-aristocrats began to learn Chinese reading and writing with the purpose of doing business.

 The adoption of Chinese characters was said to be challenging, but its outcome allowed Yamato Japan to establish a bureaucracy.
 It also helped Japanese authority figures gain control of clans and peasants.
 Moreover, the introduction of Chinese into Japanese broadened Japan's access to educational texts on ranging subjects, such as science, religion, art, and philosophy.
 Consequently, as Japanese students began to master Chinese, they could travel to China and thus continue to learn about the language and culture.

 It has been said that the introduction of Chinese characters and learning in the 4th century AD highlighted a grand "turning point in Japanese cultural development".